|LEOPOLD I Trial: Adolescents and Adults1,2|

-Multinational, open-label, prospective trial evaluating the pharmacokinetics, efficacy, safety, and perioperative management of bleeding with KOVALTRY®Previously treated male patients (PTPs) aged 0–<6 years (n=25) and aged 6–12 years (n=26) with severe hemophilia A (<1% FVIII) (n=51) studied for 6 months
+Multinational, open-label, prospective trial evaluating pharmacokinetics, efficacy, safety, and perioperative management of bleeding with KOVALTRY®Previously treated male patients (PTPs) aged 12–65 years with severe hemophilia A (<1% FVIII) (N=73) studied for 1 year

 The Long-Term Efficacy Open-Label Program in Severe Hemophilia A Disease (LEOPOLD) is a 3-part clinical trial program designed to evaluate the pharmacokinetics, efficacy, and safety of KOVALTRY® in patients with severe hemophilia A.

 KOVALTRY® Antihemophilic Factor (Recombinant) is a recombinant human DNA sequence derived, full length Factor VIII concentrate indicated for use in adults and children with hemophilia A for:

 On-demand treatment and control of bleeding episodes

 Routine prophylaxis to reduce the frequency of bleeding episodes

 KOVALTRY® is not indicated for the treatment of von Willebrand disease.

 KOVALTRY® is contraindicated in patients who have a history of hypersensitivity reactions to the active substance, to any of the excipients, or to mouse or hamster proteins.